Nicols0Mart/revanced-magisk-module/README.md

 To add more Revanced apps or know more about `config.toml`, read here [`CONFIG.md`](./CONFIG.md)

-To be able to use non-root variants of YouTube and YT Music, install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).

 # Building Locally
 Make sure you have JDK 17 installed.
 Then run: